• Home

 Typing Practice Pages

 For various reasons we got behind on all of our schoolwork, so the girls have not finished this 90-day course yet.
-When they do, they will continue to type daily using Typing Practice Pages, which also contains 90 unique lessons.
+When they do, they will continue to type daily using Typing Practice Pages, which contains 90 unique lessons.

 Most of the Practice Pages lessons come in pairs.
 The first one of each pair is an informative page on an interesting topic.
 The second page asks and answers questions about the topic.
 And the list of topics is wonderful, ranging from rainforests, deserts, and the moon, to plastic, panda bears, and racoons.